 - More flexible than deferments, so they may be used if you are experiencing short-term hardship and don’t qualify for a deferment.

 Standard: This is the default repayment schedule.
 Unless you request differently, your loans will automatically be assigned to the Standard repayment schedule.

 - 10 years (or less, depending on your loan balance)

 - Flat monthly payment amount, determined by your lender, to ensure the loan is paid in full within 10 years

 Graduated: This option may make most sense for those who expect to have relatively quick increases in income.

 - Smaller payments at first, which will incrementally increase—typically every two years

-Income-Based, Income-Contingent, or Income-Sensitive: Three different payment plans that allow monthly payments to be based on your income and family size.
+Income-Based, Income-Contingent, Income-Sensitive, or PAYE: Four different payment plans that allow monthly payments to be based on your income and family size.
 This option may be attractive to those with high federal student loan debt levels and relatively low income.

 - 10-25 years